Crete in Winter

 Villa Kalliani near Herethiana village (Kissamos, west Crete).
 A three-bedroom villa with spectacular, panoramic views of the bay - in the winter, views of dramatic weather & sunsets too.
 Very private.
 (Pool might be emptied in the winter).

 Milia: Recreated traditional Cretan village.
 Houses and rooms built out of local and national stone, wood beams, set in the well-wooded mountains between Elafonisi and Kissamos.
-Many walking trails and peace and quite.
+Many walking trails and peace and quiet.
 An alternative venue with a taverna serving foods made with local healthy ingredients.
 Unique setting.
-Off the beaten track - the last kilometre is a mildly rough road, you can do it in a rental car!
-Price range: H3/H3+.
-Review, photos, rates & reservations with CreteTravel.com.
+Off the beaten track - the last kilometer is a mildly rough road, you can do it in a rental car!

 Avli Luxury Suites: 7 wonderful suites, with flair and atmosphere, in restored Venetian buildings.
 Very romantic, honeymoon perfect.
-Gourmet restaurant and wine-bar.
+The gourmet restaurant and wine-bar.
 In the heart of the old town.
 Price category: H1+.
 Review, photos, rates & reservations with CreteTravel.com

 Veneto Suites: When a wealthy Venetian merchant invites you to stay in his home - this is it.
 Traditional suites of character in a faithfully restored building.
-In the centre of Rethymno's old town.
-Suites have cooking facilities, central heating and the hotel has a fine restaurant.
+In the center of Rethymno's old town.
+Suites have cooking facilities, central heating, and the hotel has a fine restaurant.